 The best way to keep your film fresh is to buy it fresh.
 And when you’re on vacation in another country or region of the world, there’s likely to be some new films that you’ve never been able to try before.
 For example, Orwo and Agfa in Europe, or some of Fuji’s premium stocks in Asia.

-Travelling with film isn’t easy, but that doesn’t mean it isn’t worth doing.
+Traveling with film isn’t easy, but that doesn’t mean it isn’t worth doing.
 The magic of film is that the images always have a fun, and more real aesthetic than digital photography.
 There’s nothing better than getting those shots back from the lab and reliving all of your memories.

 The film photos are usually my favorite, because it’s so forgiving.
 The photos don’t have to be clinically sharp to be good.
 And you’ll also have the option of making physical prints, which are much more fun to show your friends and family than digital files on a mobile phone.

 Daren is a journalist and wedding photographer based in Vancouver, B.C.
 He’s been taking personal and professional photos on film since 2017 and began developing and printing his own photos after wanting more control than what local labs could offer.
 Discover his newest publications at Soft Grain Books, or check out the print shop.